1

 When you publish your research, please cite our product as “AcceGen Biotech Cat.# XXX-0000”.
 In return, we’ll give you a $100 coupon.
 Simply click here and submit your paper’s PubMed ID (PMID).

-Due to their significant role in renal homeostasis, human renal proximal tubule cells provide a useful tool for studying the biology and pathophysiology of renal tubular cells in vitro.
-They can be applied to research such as:
+Due to their essential role in renal homeostasis, human renal proximal tubule cells provide a valuable tool for studying the biology and pathophysiology of renal tubular cells in vitro.
+They can used in studies including:

 – HRPTCs repair mechanism after injury and their role in the progression of renal fibrosis.